 Impact & Reflections

 We presented our final designs to the CEO and head administrators, who emphasized our proactive mindset, holistic approach, and creative problem-solving.
 Our project revealed possibilities with a new frontier of relationship-building with school families, and they were thrilled to integrate our work into their existing initiatives around mental health and student recruitment.

 Through this project, I learned how to create a solution with a long impact when tackling a temporal problem.
-I'm proud of the design risks my team took to deliver an unexpected, thoughtful, and delightful project to the client.
+I'm proud of the design risks my team took to deliver an unexpected, thoughtful, and joyful product.